Which Is Better For Me: Chapter 7 Or Chapter 13?

-What it is: Repayment of creditors through liquidation of nonexempt assets.
+What it is: Repayment of creditors through liquidation of nonexempt property.

-Pros: You can eliminate the most unsecured debt in Chapter 7 bankruptcy (i.e. credit cards, medical bills and personal loans).
-The process from filing to discharge usually moves quickly (three to four months).
+Pros: You can eliminate the most unsecured debt in Chapter 7 bankruptcy (i.e. credit cards, medical bills, and personal loans).
+The process from filing to discharge of debts usually moves quickly (three to four months).
 Creditors are prevented from contacting you on prebankruptcy debt obligations during the pendency of the bankruptcy case.

 Cons: Your credit cards will be canceled, and you may have to forfeit some of your property.
 Purchasing real estate will prove difficult for two to three years.
 The bankruptcy will remain on your credit report for up to ten years.